Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Methodology

-\minisection{Architectural Modifications.} To improve computational efficiency and performance, we propose several architectural changes to TiZero.
-Firstly, we replace the \gls{lstm} element in TiZero's actor and critic with a 4-layer \gls{mlp}, prioritizing computational efficiency.
+To improve computational efficiency and performance, we propose several architectural changes to TiZero.
+Firstly, we replace the \gls{lstm} element in TiZero's actor and critic with a 4-layer \gls{mlp}.
+This is because we are concerned with a traditional and industrial game development setting where time and resources are limited, and so, we aim to reduce the computational complexity of the methods under study as much as possible.

-Moreover, for the player ID encoding in the actor architecture, we substitute the original \gls{mlp} with the fixed positional encoding used in transformer architectures and defined in the work from Vaswani et al.~\cite{vaswani2023attention}.
-Fixed positional encodings provide a more stable representation of player IDs, helping the shared actor network distinguish agents.
-Our modified actor network architecture can be seen in Fig.~\ref{fig:our-tizero-arch}.
-We use similar modifications for the critic.
-Following \gls{mappo}'s approach, we also normalize the value estimate targets for better stability during the critic's training and preventing value explosion or vanishing gradients \cite{yu2022mappo_ippo}.
+Moreover, for the player ID encoding in the actor architecture, we substitute the original \gls{mlp} with the fixed positional encoding used in Transformer architectures and defined in the work from Vaswani et al.~\cite{vaswani2023attention}.
+Fixed positional encodings often provide a more stable representation of player IDs, helping the shared actor network distinguish agents without introducing additional learnable parameters.
+We evaluate this approach in Section~\ref{sec:experiments}, where we ablate this technique and compare to the original MLP-based encoding approach.
+Our final, modified actor network architecture can be seen in Fig.~\ref{fig:our-tizero-arch}.